siddheshpandit/work-manager/Frontend/README.md

 **When to use Server Side Components and Client Side Components** Next js recommends using server side components until we have specific use case for client components.

-What do you need to do?
-Server Component	Client Component

-1. Fetch data.
-Server Component
+1. Fetch data.->Server Component
-2. Access backend resources (directly)		Server Component
+2. Access backend resources (directly)->Server Component
-3. Keep sensitive information on the server (access tokens, API keys, etc)		Server Component
+3. Keep sensitive information on the server (access tokens, API keys, etc)->Server Component
-4. Keep large dependencies on the server / Reduce client-side JavaScript		Server Component
+4. Keep large dependencies on the server / Reduce client-side JavaScript->Server Component
-5. Add interactivity and event listeners (onClick(), onChange(), etc)		Client Component
+5. Add interactivity and event listeners (onClick(), onChange(), etc)->Client Component
-6. Use State and Lifecycle Effects (useState(), useReducer(), useEffect(), etc)		Client Component
+6. Use State and Lifecycle Effects (useState(), useReducer(), useEffect(), etc)	-> Client Component
-7. Use browser-only APIs		Client Component
+7. Use browser-only APIs -> Client Component
-8. Use custom hooks that depend on state, effects, or browser-only APIs		Client Component
+8. Use custom hooks that depend on state, effects, or browser-only APIs	-> Client Component
-9. Use React Class components		Client Component
+9. Use React Class components	-> Client Component